 The course directs students through the syllabus required in Europe for clinical training in the subspecialty.
 The Programme is appropriate for both those in the UK and Overseas.

-The Postgraduate Diploma in Paediatrics Infectious Diseases course is supported by the European Society for Paediatric Infectious Diseases (ESPID) and the Infection and Immunity in Children Conference (IIC) Oxford.
+The Postgraduate Certificate in Paediatrics Infectious Diseases course is supported by the European Society for Paediatric Infectious Diseases (ESPID) and the Infection and Immunity in Children Conference (IIC) Oxford.

 Please visit the Postgraduate Certificate in Paediatric Infectious Diseases page on the University of Oxford Graduate Admissions website for details of course fees and costs.